Is Drunk Elephant’s Lippe Balm a Handbag Essential?

 Enter Drunk Elephant’s Lippe Balm, an alcohol, silicone and fragrance-free balm promising to turn my slightly chapped lips into a peachy pout.

 Created by cult beauty brand Drunk Elephant, this soothing concoction boasts avocado, cranberry and marula oils, as well as sea fern algae, to inject serious moisture when needed.
-Meanwhile, mongongo oil provides antioxidant protection to help ward off sun and environmental damage, while tripeptide-1 provides a very (very) slight plumping effect.

 This is new, up-to-date information.
-We updated this article in July 2023 to add our further thoughts on the balm, complete with updated prices.
+We updated this article in April 2024 to add our further thoughts on the balm, complete with updated prices.

 Drunk Elephant Lippe Balm review

-Despite the host of skincare-friendly ingredients, though, for me the key to whether I love or hate a lip balm generally lies in its texture… Too waxy and the product lies on top of the lip without absorbing or adding much benefit, while too thin a formula can end up slithering about all over the place (most irritating).
+Despite the host of skincare-friendly ingredients, though, for me, the key to whether I love or hate a lip balm generally lies in its texture… Too waxy and the product lies on top of the lip without absorbing or adding much benefit, while too thin a formula can end up slithering about all over the place (most irritating).

-I’m pleased to report that, for me at least, Drunk Elephant’s offering represents a happy medium- feeling hydrating enough that lips feel comfortable, but equally not so oily that the balm travels where it’s not wanted.
+I’m pleased to report that, for me at least, Drunk Elephant’s offering represents a happy medium – feeling hydrating enough that lips feel comfortable, but equally not so oily that the balm travels where it’s not wanted.

 The result is a softer, smoother pout that takes lip colour really well.

-Oh, and if you want to know more about how to look after lips- especially post procedures like fillers- take a look at our guide here.
+Oh, and if you want to know more about how to look after lips – especially post procedures like fillers – take a look at our guide here.

 Image – Drunk Elephant